Sky360-Repository/dockerfiles/README.md

 Running the CUDA container

-`$ export DISPLAY=:0`
+`export DISPLAY=:0`

-`$ xhost +`
+`xhost +`

-`$ docker run -it --runtime=nvidia --gpus all --privileged --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY sky360/simpletracker-cuda-ros2:1.0.1 bash`
+`docker run -it --runtime=nvidia --gpus all --privileged --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY sky360/simpletracker-cuda-ros2:1.0.1 bash`

 When inside the container run simple tracker using the command below:

-1. `source /root/.bashrc` to source the ros2 install
-2. `./setup.sh` to setup dependencies for simple tracker ros2
+1. `./setup.sh` to setup dependencies for simple tracker ros2
-3. `./build.sh` to build simple tracker ros2
+2. `./build.sh` to build simple tracker ros2

 **NOTE** if you see the following error: `/usr/bin/python3.10: No module named rosidl_adapter` in red, then rerun the following commands: